antikmozib/AM-Downloader/README.md

 ```
 <h3>Bug Reports, Feedback and Contributions</h3>

 Bug reports, feedback and contributions are always welcome.

 Please use the repository's [Issues](https://github.com/antikmozib/AM-Downloader/issues) section to report bugs.

+The `master` branch contains the latest working code.